nus-cs2103-AY2122S1/tp/docs/team/tanhuakun.md

----
-layout: page
-title: Tan Hua Kun's Project Portfolio Page
+###Tan Hua Kun's Project Portfolio Page
----

 My name is Tan Hua Kun and I am one of the developers of Tutor Master.
 My role is a full stack developer, and I am mostly in charge of lessons, exams and the viewing panel.

-### Project Tutor Master
+#### Project Tutor Master

 Tutor Master is a desktop application aimed to help Tutors manage and organise their many students and lessons.
 It is CLI oriented and is made for those who are good with typing.

-### What I have contributed:
+#### What I have contributed:

 View my code contribution here: [RepoSense](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=tanhuakun&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=tanhuakun&tabRepo=AY2122S1-CS2103T-W16-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)

-* #### Features
+* ##### Features
     * Logic
         * Created Parsers and Commands to deal with lessons and exams.
         * Created Parser and Command for adding people to a group.